thekioskman/mean_reversion_strategies/README.md

 And therefore
 <img src="https://render.githubusercontent.com/render/math?math=stationary(t) = EWA(t) - slope*EWC(t)">

-Now the idea here is that since our price values for EWA and EWC oscilate around the regression line EWA = slope*EWC, the value of the series EWA - slope*EWC should oscilate around 0.
+Now the idea here is that since our price values for EWA and EWC oscillate around the regression line EWA = slope*EWC, the value of the series EWA - slope*EWC should oscilate around 0.
 Essentially generating a mean revering time series.

 ```
 from statsmodels.regression.linear_model import OLS as least_sqaures_regression